 - Approximate cost of telecommunications in 2012: $780 million per year

 - (Source: Shared Services Canada documents)

-Adding to last year’s City of Winnipeg and now the federal government making the move to VoIP, to the ever increasing businesses across the country jumping the VoIP bandwagon; question is have you gone voip yet?
+Adding to the City of Winnipeg and now the federal government making the move to VoIP, to the ever-increasing businesses across the country jumping the VoIP bandwagon; the question is have you gone the VoIP way yet?